 CES National is a Canada-wide, non-profit, bilingual association dedicated to the advancement of evaluation theory and practice.
 CES has 11 regional chapters across Canada and over 1900 members.
 Our members come from all levels of government, and the private, educational and non-profit sectors.
 CES Ontario is a chapter of CES National.

 Evaluation Cafe Ontario is for informal networking and knowledge sharing events for Evaluators and those interested in evaluation within Ontario.
 It’s a chance to meet new people, share ideas, and build a sense of community among evaluators.
-Currently, we have two communities organizing local events:
+Evaluation Cafe is community driven, and works by members coming forward to share learning and best practice or organize/facilitate discussions on issues/challenges/solutions.
+If you’d like to share or discuss something with our evaluation community, let us know, and we’ll make it happen.

 The Common Approach is an initiative that is working toward better impact measurement through the establishment and development of a flexible framework for impact measurement in Canada.
 The Common Approach encompasses four standards that are community-driven.
 These four standards are: 1.
 The Common Framework of flexible social and environmental indicators; 2. the Common Form of common core organizational and financial information asked by funders; 3.
 The Common Impact Data Standard that makes it easier to exchange and analyze impact data; and 4. the Common Foundations which are the five essential practices of impact measurement.